Schools & Ecosystems offers socio-ecological perspectives on education reform.

 About the Authors

-- Will Johnson teaches special education at a private high school in New York.
+- Will Johnson teaches special education at a public high school in Brooklyn, New York.
 Before teaching, he worked in journalism and construction.
 As a teacher, his areas of specialization are writing, poetry and global history.
 He was a winner of NBC Education Nation’s 2011 Teacher Essay Contest, and his writing has been published in The NY Times, The Nation, Labor Notes, Chalkbeat NY, Jacobin, and MacMillan’s Encyclopedia of Race and Racism.

 - Follow Will on Twitter